Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Appendix: Potentials

-\begin{lemma}[From analysis in \cite{BB20}] For a single update, the sum of potential inserted is at most $1+\epsilon+2\sigma\epsilon$. \end{lemma} \begin{proof} If the update is an insertion the new edge is added to the back queue of some vertex and contributes at most $1 + \epsilon$ potential in the case that it is bad and among the first $3\delta$ bad edges in the back queue.
+\begin{proof} If the update is an insertion the new edge is added to the back queue of some vertex and contributes at most $1 + \epsilon$ potential in the case that it is bad and among the first $3\delta$ bad edges in the back queue.
 Per update, the offline strategy $\kappa$ makes at most $\sigma$ flips each of which causes an edge to swap classification from good to bad or vice versa.
 Each reclassification can increase potential by at most $2\epsilon$.
 Thus in total, the sum of inserted potential is at most $1 + \epsilon + 2\sigma\epsilon$. \end{proof}